AaronBuono/punt/punt-frontend/README.md

 # Punt Frontend

 This project is a Next.js UI for the `punt_program` Anchor on-chain prediction market (sequential cycle-based markets per authority) with custom naming and simplified betting UX.
-The product name is now **Punt** (formerly a temporary placeholder "Stream Bets").
+The product name is **Punt**.

 ## Quick Start